PartTimeLegend/newmachinebuild/README.md

 This will:

 1. Install Homebrew if not already installed
-2. Install packages listed in `brews.txt`
+2. Install all packages and applications from `Brewfile`
-3. Install applications listed in `casks.txt`
-4. Install Python packages from `requirements.txt`
+3. Install Python packages from `requirements.txt`
-5. Install Ruby gems from `Gemfile`
+4. Install Ruby gems from `Gemfile`

 ### Windows